songjun-wu/eco_iso_sylka/Documentation/source/Keywords.rst

    Depth\_soil\_layer\_2 , Map file name , :math:`m`, Depth of second soil layer
-   Veget\_water\_use\_param1 , Map file name , :math:`m`, Vegetation water use parameter as per Landsberg and Waring (1997) Veget\_water\_use\_param2 , Map file name , :math:`m`, Vegetation water use parameter as per Landsberg and Waring (1997)
+   Veget\_water\_use\_param1 , Map file name , :math:`m`, Vegetation water use parameter as per Landsberg and Waring (1997) Veget\_water\_use\_param2 , Map file name , :math:`m`, Vegetation water use parameter as per Landsberg and Waring (1997) Root\_profile\_coeff , Map file name , :math:`m^{-1}` , Coefficient for the exponentiall-decreasing root profile.
-..
-Fraction\_roots\_soil\_layer\_1 , Map file name , - , Fraction of roots in topmost soil layer.
-Sum of fraction of roots in soil layer 1 and 2 must be less than 1
-..
-Fraction\_roots\_soil\_layer\_2 , Map file name , - , Fraction of roots in second soil layer.
-Sum of fraction of roots in soil layer 1 and 2 must be less than 1
-   Root\_profile\_coeff , Map file name , :math:`m^{-1}` , Coefficient for the exponentiall-decreasing root profile.
    Albedo , Map file name , - , Surface albedo
    Surface\_emissivity , Map file name , - , Surface emissivity/absorptivity